 Now it is time to search for relevant evidence that will help provide answers for the documented question(s).
-A variety of sources can be utilized during a search such as textbooks, journals, online electronic databases, and/or expert opinions (Akobeng, 2005).
-When searching for evidence, it is ideal to produce effective searches to maximize results in the shortest amount of time (Akobeng, 2005).
-If an individual is unaware of how to produce an effective search, it is recommended to enroll in basic training to enhance searching skills (Akobeng, 2005).
+A variety of sources can be utilized during a search such as textbooks, journals, online electronic databases, and expert opinions (Akobeng, 2005).
+When searching for evidence, it is ideal for producing effective searches to maximize results in the shortest amount of time (Akobeng, 2005).
+If an individual is unaware of how to produce an effective search, it is recommended to enroll in basic training to enhance their searching skills (Akobeng, 2005).
 Other forms of learning can be used as well, such as communicating with a researcher that has a background in formal searches.

 Select a database that is available, updated regularly, and one is familiar with.

-When the keywords and database have been solidified, conduct the search.
+When the keywords and database have been solidified, search.

 3. Evidence Appraisal